-If the "!" is present without any list, the compiler assumes that no scratch registers are used by the macro.
+If the "!" is present without any list, the compiler assumes that no scratch or link registers are used by the macro.

-NOTE: If supplied, the register-list must be complete, that is, must name all scratch registers used by the macro.
+NOTE: If supplied, the register-list must be complete, that is, must name all scratch registers used by the macro and must include "call" if the macro makes a call.
 Otherwise, the compiler will assume that registers which may in fact be used by the macro contain the same value as before the macro.

-Also, as noted below, any comment on the register-list line must be a C-style comment ("/ ... /") because this line is processed by the compiler, not the assembler.
+Also, as noted below, any comment on the register-list line must be a C-style comment (" $/ \dots /"$) because this line is processed by the compiler, not the assembler.